 Sometimes, no matter how closely you follow a recipe, mistakes happen.
 Baking is a fickle friend who prefers that conditions are nothing short of ideal—or your cake might go haywire or your cookies go flat.
 Attention to detail and a good eye are your best friends when baking.
 With them, you can avert disaster and serve dessert.

 Baking is a delicate balance of ingredients and environment and the reaction between the two.
-In this article, we will learn how to look for the signs that tip you off when the balance is upset.
+In this article, we will learn how to look for the signs that tip you off when that balance is upset.
 Half the battle is knowing what to look for.
 The other half is knowing what to do when you see it.
 If you're noticing that every time you open the oven door, your cookies are in a puddle, or your cakes are coming out cracked, you're in the right place to learn how to fix it.

 Not All Recipes Are Created Equally

 Now, it's important to know that not all recipes are equal, and not all recipes work.
 The internet is full of recipes from here to come hither, and some of them are just flat-out duds.
 A recipe that works will be a recipe with good chemistry—the correct ratio of leavener to liquid, fats, and flour.
 When one is off, the whole recipe is off.
 Carefully reading a recipe and its reviews before committing to it can save you time, ingredients, and frustration.

-Problem: You followed the recipe, even preheated the oven.
+Problem: You followed the recipe and even preheated the oven.
 The cake baked for as long as it was supposed to, the edges are cooked, but the middle is soggy.

 Cause: Heat is the culprit here.
 There just isn't enough of it.
 Baked goods need to be consistently cozy.
 If the oven temperature is less than ideal, fluctuates, or loses heat altogether, the middle of your cake is going to be soggy because it's still raw.